ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Note that in many cases, the access token will have expired for regular use.
 To facilitate token rotation, the AS SHOULD honor the rotation request of the expired access token since it is likely that the client instance is attempting to refresh the expired token.
-To support this, the AS MAY apply different lifetimes for the use of the token in management vs. its use at an RS.
+To support this, the AS MAY allow a longer lifetime for token management compared to its use at an RS.
 An AS MUST NOT honor a rotation request for an access token that has been revoked or otherwise disabled.

 If the token is validated and the key is appropriate for the